loop-payments/vite-plugin-react-router-relay-fs/README.md

 import { useMemo, useRef } from "react";
 import { createBrowserRouter, RouterProvider } from "react-router-dom";
 import { useRelayEnvironment } from "react-relay";

-import MY_ROUTES from 'virtual:react-router-relay-fs/myAppName';
+// The path needs to match the app name passed to the plugin's options import MY_ROUTES from 'virtual:react-router-relay-fs/myAppName';

 export default function MyRouter() {